 Course studied: BA (Hons) Sport in the Community, 2003

-Current position: CEO of Scottish Sports Futures
+Position at time of writing: CEO of Scottish Sports Futures

 Interesting fact: Kirsty broke her leg in three places when travelling round the world on her own, it didn’t stop her and just meant she had a fun three months in Mexico recovering!